user-promi/multivendorx-1/plugins/notifima/readme.txt

 == Installation ==
 **AUTOMATIC INSTALLATION**
 Automatic installation is the easiest option — WordPress will handle the file transfer, and you won’t need to leave your web browser.
-To do an automatic install of Product Stock Manager & Notifier for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New”.
+To do an automatic install of Notifima, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New”.

-In the search field type “Product Stock Manager & Notifier for WooCommerce,” then click “Search Plugins.”
+In the search field type “Notifima,” then click “Search Plugins.”
 Once you’ve found us, you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 **MANUAL INSTALLATION**
-Manual installation method requires downloading the [Product Stock Manager & Notifier for WooCommerce] (https://wordpress.org/plugins/woocommerce-product-stock-alert/) plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the [Notifima] (https://wordpress.org/plugins/woocommerce-product-stock-alert/) plugin and uploading it to your web server via your favorite FTP application.

 ## FAQ
 **Q: Can I enable out-of-stock subscription with backorder enabled?**